Tendering with government

 Government entities will be assessed on the competitively neutral tender price.

 Read more about competitive neutrality.

-For information on the competitive tendering process, get the NT Government competitive tendering guidelines.
+For information on the competitive tendering process, get the NTG competitive tendering guidelines.

 When tendering, you must comply with the conditions of tendering or quoting.

 These are mandatory requirements.

 If you don't fully meet the requirements, your offer might not be considered.

 You must review the conditions before you tender.

 You may be able to ask for changes to the conditions of contract.
 Check your tender documents to see if this is allowed.